ekatef/CMIP5-ArAvr/README.md

-Set of R-functions for work with CMIP5 climate simulation data.
-The target was to obtain monthly and seasonally means to construct ensemble estimations and to apply modern techniques for analysis of the simulation results
+Set of R-functions for work with monthly-aggregated CMIP5 climate simulation data.
+The target was to obtain seasonal and annual means to construct ensemble estimations.

 Options:
 * Automated search and check-up of nc-files inside the specified folder